andrewRCr/TaskFocus/.arc/README.md

 # .arc - ARC Documentation System

-This directory contains the complete documentation system for projects using the ARC (Agentic, Recursive, Coordination) framework methodology.
+This directory contains the complete documentation system for projects using the ARC framework methodology.

 ## Directory Structure